world-class/REPL/kinks/level4/introduction_to_programming_i/README.md

 <!-- vim-markdown-toc -->

-# Introduction to programming I
+# Introduction to programming I - Reported problems
 This page is about the [Introduction to programming I module](../../../modules/level_4/introduction_to_programming_i/).

 ## Sleuth cases